The Lover Speaks (album): Critical reception

+Upon its release, Chris Roberts of Sounds noted that the album "ring[s] with booms, croons and soaring falsettos, tripping dramatically over its own analytical word-play and inverted romantic clichés".
+He added that the lyrics were "among the most ambitious and involving I've encountered all year" and, while the duo's "own slick proficiency dilutes the active angst", there are "moments on this elegantly and eloquently presented record where the Lover Speaks transcend their mute mastery of the synthetic and fly with genuine emotional complexity".
+Frank Gillespie of Number One said, "Hearts heave as synthesisers are programmed and tears roll down cheeks in the studio as Ultravox's 'Vienna' royalties are fondly remembered.
+The Lover Speaks are a better looking, more believable pair of crooners than Godley and Creme.
+The production is slinky and smooth and the lyrics have a sad memory from the past to accommodate everyone.
+Just the stuff for a quiet night in with your nearest and dearest."
+Newcastle Evening Chronicle said, "Nothing radically different, just good quality pop-rock performed with verve."
+Colette Campbell of Smash Hits stated, "This lot must be one of the drippiest cry-baby bands ever.
+Every song on the album is about the trials and tribulations of being 'in lurve'.
+The music actually sounds quite nice in a desperately gloomy synthesisery sort of way, so it's a shame they're so overwhelmingly serious and pretentious."

-Upon release, Billboard listed the album as 'Recommended' in their 'Pop' section.
-The review stated: "Intricate vocals and splashy arrangements spark this debut, dominated by vocalist/songwriter David Freeman's soul-drenched pop originals."
-Terry Atkinson of Los Angeles Times stated: "Though its ultra-romantic, stylishly emotional approach sometimes leads to Tears for Fears/Wham! mush, this new English duo bows with a frequently intriguing album.
+In the US, Billboard wrote, "Intricate vocals and splashy arrangements spark this debut, dominated by vocalist/songwriter David Freeman's soul-drenched pop originals."
+Terry Atkinson of Los Angeles Times remarked: "Though its ultra-romantic, stylishly emotional approach sometimes leads to Tears for Fears/Wham! mush, this new English duo bows with a frequently intriguing album.
 Freeman's hyper-emotional lead vocals are sometimes ludicrously overwrought, but all in all this collection is well worth checking out."
-He highlighted "No More I Love You's", "Still Faking This Art of Love", "Every Lover's Sign" and "Of Tears" as the best tracks.
-Cash Box listed the album as one of their "feature picks" during August 1986.
-They commented: "Led by the interesting and captivating "No More 'I Love You's'," The Lover Speaks debuts with this engaging set."
+Cash Box listed the album as one of their "feature picks" during August 1986, calling it an "engaging set led by the interesting and captivating 'No More 'I Love You's'".

 Kyle Swanson of the Canadian magazine Nerve said: "Exquisitely produced by Jimmy Iovine, The Lover Speaks is disturbingly likeable.
 It makes no pretense about being pretentious, and all ten tunes are pure love song pop - but state of the art.
-TLS is David Freeman and Joseph Hughes, who understand this type of music.
 A vocal hook here, a sweeping melody there, and soon you're humming and smiling and thinking of sunsets.
 A supremely good make-out record, The Lover Speaks is rare, stellar pop music."
-Stuart Coupe of The Sydney Morning Herald said: "Discovered by Eurythmics' Dave Stewart, The Lover Speaks display the influences of early Motown, and a production style that has led to comparisons with Phil Spector.
+Stuart Coupe of The Sydney Morning Herald said: "The Lover Speaks display the influences of early Motown, and a production style that has led to comparisons with Phil Spector.
 Well worth investigating."
-Music & Media picked the album as one of their "albums of the week" in September 1986.

-Frank Gillespie of Number One said: "As far as I'm concerned, this album is just pine-city.
-Hearts heave as synthesisers are programmed and tears roll down cheeks in the studio as Ultravox's "Vienna" royalties are fondly remembered.
-The Lover Speaks are a better looking, more believable pair of crooners than Godley and Creme.
-The production is slinky and smooth and the lyrics have a sad memory from the past to accommodate everyone.
-Just the stuff for a quiet night in with your nearest and dearest."
-Colette Campbell of Smash Hits stated: "This lot must be one of the drippiest cry-baby bands ever.
-Every song on the album is about the trials and tribulations of being "in lurve".
-The music actually sounds quite nice in a desperately gloomy synthesisery sort of way, so it's a shame they're so overwhelmingly serious and pretentious."
-Newcastle Evening Chronicle said: "Nothing radically different, just good quality pop-rock performed with verve."